 If you can’t find what you’re looking for from your funeral home or crematorium, you can purchase a cremation casket online.
 Any natural materials that are fully combustible will usually work just fine as a cremation casket.
 If you’re unsure, a safe bet is to limit your search to wooden or eco-friendly options.

 Trusted Caskets is one of the leading sources of caskets online.
 You’ll find all different types of materials.
 Be mindful not to choose a casket with metal elements, but many of their wooden caskets are perfect for cremation.

-Another option is to use one of the kits found on Etsy.
+Another option is to use one of the kits found on Casket Builder Supply.
 If you’re planning on using a simple wooden casket, it’s relatively easy to put one together yourself.
 You don’t need any fancy skills or equipment if you buy a ready-made kit.

 Memorials.com is a casket supplier that has a wide selection of green caskets.
 These are all fully combustible, made of materials like bamboo, willow, and seagrass.
 Their selection is beautiful and works both for eco-friendly burials and cremations.